 One of his favourite moves in possession involves shifting the ball quickly from his stronger right foot onto his left, knocking it past the opponent and accelerating clear.
 He has the speed to beat most full-backs one on one and his close control at pace can also be impressive when he’s on his game.

 His pace also helps him out in defence, meaning he’s quick to recover and can often catch opposition attackers off guard as he chases them down to them to win the ball.

-Puel will be attracted to the player’s versatility and having used him successfully at left-back in France, the Foxes boss will have no doubts he will be able to do a job in place of either Simpson on the right, or Christian Fuchs on the left, both of whom are now 31 years old.
+Puel will be attracted to the player’s versatility and having used him successfully at left-back in France, the Foxes boss will have no doubts he will be able to do a job in place of either Simpson on the right, or Christian Fuchs on the left, who are 31 and 32 respectively.

 And if they find themselves needing an extra threat in attack, Pereira will comfortably slot into any number of wide positions, offering a hard-working but also effect option going forward.